NOAA-PSL/score-monitoring/README.md

 register_experiment() and register_storage_location() functions from the main() function "#register_experiment() and #register_storage_location()".

-# How To Run the Suite
+# How To Run a Workflow

 ## Setup